braddozier93/WorkoutLog/README.md

 # WorkoutLog
-All of my screenshots for each one of the my requests are in the issues section of this repo.
+All of my screenshots for each one of the my requests are also in the issues section of this repo.
+I've also added screenshots of my pgadmin user and log tables after doing some testing.

 user/register POST---
 https://user-images.githubusercontent.com/63806708/82836023-b870c200-9e93-11ea-9754-7df8e34e9303.png